quidprobros/worth-the-weight/readme.md

 - [ ] Allow individual cell editing
 - [ ] Allow for storing and tracking goals
 - [ ] Allow for submitting new foods
-- [ ] show popup when user's been a way for a while
+- [ ] show popup after login when user's been a way for a while
-- [ ] Write script to bootstrap fresh database
+- [x] Write script to bootstrap fresh database
 - [ ] cross site request forgery protection (security)
 - [ ] Add help page
 - [ ] Add a new-user link to help page.
-- [ ] make sure tracy folder exists